AppSecAI-TEST/MindRDR/README.md

 If you want to get in touch for whatever reason email mindrdr@thisplace.com

+To download a working compiled version you can link to your Twitter account visit http://mindrdr.thisplace.com/download

 If you want to compile and use this code you'll need:

 * Google Glass